mdeweerd/zha-toolkit/Contributing.md

 The example below shows all the parameters you need to define for a new handler method.

 This example is located in `hello.py`.
-Therefore the start of the function name (`hello`) matches the module name.
+Therefore, the start of the function name (`hello`) matches the module name.

 ```python